kworkflow/kworkflow/documentation/man/features/env.rst

   create a new env it instantiates the current kw configurations to the new env.

+-u, \--use <ENV_NAME>:
+  Change from one env to another previously created.

 -l, \--list:
   It shows all envs created via `\--create` option.